pieaerts/pieaerts/_masterclasses/ladakh-expedition-2024.md

 #### _Day 1: Arrival in Delhi_

-After everybody arrived at Delhi International Airport, we will gather on September 25 in the morning at our Delhi hotel, for a full day of exploring this eclectic city, because what is a journey to India, without first diving into the Delhi city buzz?
+After everybody arrived at Delhi International Airport, we will gather on May 20 in the morning at our Delhi hotel, for a full day of exploring this eclectic city, because what is a journey to India, without first diving into the Delhi city buzz?
 Together with a local tour guide, we will visit a few off-the-track photography highlights.
 We will kick-off with the Jama Masjid, the largest mosque in India and from there we jump in the back of a cycle rickshaw to take a ride through the narrow lanes of Chandni Chowk market.
 We will then drive to Humayun’s Tomb to round up the day, before heading to our hotel for dinner.
 The hotel will be 5-star Delhi based hotel in the Old part of the City.

 ![](/uploads/ladakh_exp_pa_2.jpg)